domuharahap/dynatrace-enablement-easytrades/docs/cleanup.md

     API tokens with broad scopes (especially `settings.write`) should be revoked after use.
 Do not leave workshop tokens active in production tenants.

 ---

-!!! tip "Verification"
-    After cleanup, run the following to confirm no EasyTrade or Dynatrace resources remain:
-    ```bash
-    kubectl get namespaces
-    kubectl get pv
-    ```
-    Neither `easytrade` nor `dynatrace` should appear in the namespace list.

 <div class="grid cards" markdown>
 - [References :octicons-arrow-right-24:](references.md)